floriansr/First-SmartContract/readme.md

 ```
 A web test application allowing users to read a smart-contract: Hello World !

-The given startup code can be found in React.js, Truffle.js, Drizzle for the graphical interface and Solidity for writing smart-contracts.
+The given startup code can be found in React, Truffle.js, Drizzle.js for the graphical interface and Solidity for writing smart-contracts.
 ```

 * * *

 Stack and tools

-- React.js, Truffle.js, Drizzle
+- React, Truffle.js, Drizzle.js
 - Solidity
-- Web3, Ganache
+- Ganache, Metamask

 * * *